Last Updated on February 21, 2021 by James Gentile

 The Fair Debt Collections Practices Act – What It Is and How It Works

-The Fair Debt Collections Practices Act was officially established in 1977 and provides protection to consumers from abusive debt collection practices.
+The Fair Debt Collections Practices Act was officially established in 1977 and provided protection to consumers from abusive debt collection practices.
 It was added to Title VII of the Consumer Credit Protection Act as an additional consumer protection amendment.

-Creditors are to follow and adhere to strict guidelines set forth by this act or they face the possibility of a penalty or remedy in the event of abusive debt collection practices.
+Creditors are to follow and adhere to strict guidelines set forth by this act, or they face the possibility of a penalty or remedy in the event of abusive debt collection practices.

 Conduct Prohibited by Creditors